Blondie (band): 2008–2012: Parallel Lines 30th Anniversary Tour and Panic of Girls

 On August 20, 2011, Blondie performed a live set for "Guitar Center Sessions" on DirecTV.
 The episode included an interview with program host Nic Harcourt.
 The band continued to tour regularly into 2012.
 A concert in New York City was streamed live on YouTube on October 11, 2012.
-The same week, the band listed three previously unreleased songs recorded during the Panic of Girls sessions ("Bride of Infinity", "Rock On", and "Dead Air") on Amazon.com which were made available for free download in the United States, and in the UK via the band's official website.
+The same week, the band listed three previously unreleased songs recorded during the Panic of Girls sessions ("Bride of Infinity", "Rock On", and "Dead Air") on Amazon.com which were made available for free download in the US, and in the UK via the band's official website.
 Another track, "Practice Makes Perfect", was also made available as a free download in November 2012.

-2013–present: Ghosts of Download and Pollinator
+2013–2023: Ghosts of Download and Pollinator

 On March 20, 2013, Harry and Stein were interviewed on the radio show WNYC Soundcheck in which they confirmed they were working on a new Blondie album and previewed a new song entitled "Make a Way".
-In June and July 2013, the band held a Blast Off Tour of Europe.
+In June and July 2013, the band held a "Blast Off Tour" of Europe.
 The US "No Principals Tour" followed in September and October 2013.
 The first single from the album, "A Rose by Any Name", was released digitally in Europe on June 24, 2013.
-A second single, "Sugar on the Side", was released digitally in the United States in December 2013.
+A second single, "Sugar on the Side", was released digitally in the US in December 2013.

-The album, Ghosts of Download, was released in May 2014 as part of a two-disc package titled Blondie 4(0) Ever (to coincide with the band's 40th anniversary), which also includes Greatest Hits Deluxe Redux, a compilation of re-recordings of Blondie's past singles.
+The album Ghosts of Download was released in May 2014 as part of a two-disc package titled Blondie 4(0) Ever to coincide with the band's 40th anniversary.
+The package also includes Greatest Hits Deluxe Redux, a compilation of re-recordings of Blondie's past singles.
 The band's official worldwide 40th anniversary tour began in February 2014.

-The band announced in the summer of 2015 they would be working on a new album produced by John Congleton.
-Other collaborators are Johnny Marr, Sia, Charli XCX and Dave Stewart.
 Blondie recorded a concert for PBS's Soundstage to be aired some time in 2016 and included two new tracks, "My Monster" and "Gravity".

-In 2015, Blondie members Harry and Stein made a guest appearance alongside The Gregory Brothers in an episode of the YouTube series Songify the News, where they collaborated again to parody the 2016 United States presidential election debates.
+In 2015, Blondie members Harry and Stein made a guest appearance alongside the Gregory Brothers in an episode of the YouTube series Songify the News, where they collaborated again to parody the 2016 US presidential election debates.

-It was announced in January 2017 that the band would support Phil Collins on June 25, 2017, at Dublin's Aviva Stadium as part of his Not Dead Yet tour.
+In January 2017, it was announced that the band would support Phil Collins at Dublin's Aviva Stadium on June 25, 2017, as part of his Not Dead Yet tour.
 The band also toured Australia and New Zealand on a co-headlining tour with Cyndi Lauper.